cole007/mudstone/README.md

 - `npm start` - fresh build and server
 - `npm run dev` - aka `gulp`
-- `npm run server` - starts a server
-- `npm run build:assets` - build fonts, videos, misc tasks, images, svgs et al
-- `npm run build:scripts` - compile the scripts in production mode
-- `npm run build:css` - compile the sass in production mode
+- `npm run cms` - gulp in cms mode
 - `npm run build` - build all the things in production mode
+- `npm run build:cms`- build all the things in production mode for a cms site

 ###CSS
 postcss plugins: